sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-7/hana-cloud-mission-trial-7.md

 A more convenient option to assign a set of privileges to many users directly from your project is an `.hdbgrants` file.
 This file will specify that the user-provided service will be used to grant the privileges entered in the `.hdbgrants` file in the connected database.

-> Note: This step only has to be done once in the beginning for a project.
+> This step only has to be done once in the beginning for a project.
 You will only have to modify the file if you need additional privileges.

 We have prepared an `.hdbgrants` file that is ready for you to use and import to your project but also added instructions here to create an `.hdbgrants` file yourself.
 Select one of the options below this step title: